b2ihealthcare/snow-owl/core/com.b2international.snowowl.fhir.api/src/com/b2international/snowowl/fhir/api/api-description.md

 Codes can be validated against a given Value Set specified by the value set's logical id or canonical URL.
 In terms of Snow Owl terminology components, codes are validated against:

-* SNOMED CT Simple Type Reference Sets with Concepts are referenced components.
+* SNOMED CT Simple Type Reference Sets with Concepts as referenced components.
 * SNOMED CT Query Type Reference Sets with ECL expressions (each member is a Value Set)
 * Snow Owl's generic Value Sets